javaHelper/Design-Patterns-With-Spring-WebFlux/gateway-aggregator-pattern/readme.md

 # Aggregator Pattern

 WebClient call will be performed all in parallel.
+So in this section, we were mostly looking into the gateway aggregator, but so the main purpose of this is to hide the backend complexity and that acts like a facade for that land.
+It receives the request from the client and calls all the upstream aggregates and send it back to that

 To Simulate the whether WebClient works parallely, use `java -jar external-services-v2.jar --sec01.delay.response=3000` and star the app.